 “G. A grandparent or great-grandparent seeking visitation rights under this section shall petition in the same action in which the family court previously decided legal decision-making and parenting time or, if no such case existed, by separate petition in the county of the child’s home state. …”

 Temporary grandparent visitation orders are possible, too, when necessary to the court’s exercise of jurisdiction over the case.
 Temporary orders may become permanent orders, although Arizona courts have been somewhat inconsistent on this issue.
 Discuss the availability of interim orders given the circumstances with your family attorney.

+What is a normal grandparent visitation schedule in AZ?
 As one might expect, there is no normal visitation schedule.
 If the judge determines that visitation is in the child’s best interests and all ARS § 25-409 requirements are met, then expect reasonable grandparent visitation to be ordered.
+So, there’s not a standard grandparents visitation schedule in Arizona.
 The next question is, “What is reasonable grandparent visitation time?”

 Parents may also mediate the issue of grandparent-time scheduling with other child custody matters.
 The parenting plan in the parents’ divorce, legal separation, or child custody case could specify a schedule for grandparent visitation time and include:

 Learn more about mediation as alternative dispute resolution, or ADR, in Arizona from our discussion on how to avoid trial with custody mediation.